iniffur/CV/README.md

 - Kept track of all inventory and was responsible for all supply chain demands
 - Managed all billing and payroll and organised all company expenditure using Xero
-- Handled and responded to all client service requests while maintaing a strong rapport with clients.
+- Handled and responded to all client service requests while maintaining a strong rapport with clients.

 ### Independent Research Forum (November 2020 - December 2021)
 #### Operations Associate